rlvilla/OhMyTmux/README.md

 - TLDR: simplifies man pages with examples
 - Flameshot: a powerful screenshot saver

+## Installation
 Download the raw file or clone the repository, then run with:
 ```
 chmod +x ohmytmux.sh
 ./ohmytmux.sh
 ```

-You also can execute it automatically with wget:```
+You also can execute it automatically with wget:
 ```
 bash <(wget -O - https://github.com/rlvilla/OhMyTmux/raw/main/ohmytmux.sh)
 ```